iivanoo/covid-apps-observer/data/data_us/reports/resources/com.doctorondemand.android.patient___3.55.1/report.md

 > Not impressed that it took them 6 days to respond to me when I realized the medicine they gave my daughter was liquid and she will only take pill form because of taste.
 I told them she only took it for 2 days and then ended up with the stomach flu and would not take it.
 Their response was "we're not meant to replace primary care, you'll need to be seen again to get a new med" really?
 I messaged immediately after the appointment and even tried talking with the pharmacy.
 This sucks!<br> :date: __2021-03-23 00:21:29__

 > Oh no, this medical devices not at all free you're going to have to pay for it just like going to our real not virtual doctor, so I uninstalled<br> :date: __2021-03-22 23:29:56__

-> I thought this service would finally fix some of the medical industry's shortcomings, but it would seem that's not the case.
-Sadly, it's literally a digital urgent care clinic.
-So, you get the same corrupt, and rigged medical system, but in a digital package.
-For a point of logic, if I have a regular Dr. and have already subscribed to the annual Dr fee, why would I go to urgent care anything?
-If you cared about me 365 days, I'd believe you.
-Not just when it monetarily benefits you.<br> :date: __2021-03-21 05:18:09__

-> I SET UP ..
-TELP US THIS ..
-SURGICIES ..
-I HAD TO MUCG CONTEBT .
-ABOUT FAMILY HISTORY DOESN'T INCLUDE GRANDPARENTS AUNTS UNCLES ..
-THE INSURANCE THING ..
-THEY STILL WANTED A CARD ...
-WTH ...
-WHAT IF I DINT HAVE A. BANK OR DEBIT CARD ...
-SO THEN ..
-TELLS ME ..
-I'LL HAVE A PROVIDER IN 5 MINUTES ..
-THEN .
-WENT TO 5 TO 10 MINUTES ..
-THAT WAS.
-AFTER 20 MINUTES ..
-WTH .. . .
-DR PHIL . .I.
-WOULDN'T SUGGEST THIS APP TO ANYONE .
-I COULD BEEN TO E R AND BACK ..
-BETWEEN SET UP & WAIT<br> :date: __2021-03-21 01:56:45__

-> With the most recent app update (Mar.
-12, 2021) appointments no longer actually open.
-I login in and the screen says "your appointment starts in 0 minutes" and usually at this point a pop-up would occur to take me to the appointment and that pop-up is no longer occuring. with that I've been billed for each "missed appointment" regardless of the fact that I was in the app & on time. it's happened twice this week. tech support reversed the fees but at this point the app is useless.<br> :date: __2021-03-18 15:28:47__

-> sucks and expensive. not even free advice. doubt even a real doctor. this is a SCAMMER APP 100 PERCENT<br> :date: __2021-03-18 15:20:35__